 - Failing to yield the right of way

 These are clear traffic violations that can lead to accidents.
-If you’re unsure about a specific violation, you can look up the motor vehicle statutes in your state and use that wording in your claim.
-You can usually find a shorter version of these laws at DMV offices, and the full vehicle codes are found in law libraries (or often any public library).
+If you’re unsure about a specific violation, you can look up the Georgia motor vehicle statutes and use that wording in your claim.
+You can usually find a shorter version of these laws at DMV offices, and the full vehicle codes are found in law and public libraries.

 It’s best to work with a car accident lawyer for this.
 They can make sure your verbiage is correct and communicated in the best way.